The Great Impersonator: Background and concept

 The album's release was intended to be the same day as the anniversary of Room 93 (2014), though it was moved up by two days.
-It was recorded from 2022 to 2024 when she was struggling with her lupus and T-cell disorder diagnoses, as well as birth of son Ender.
+It was recorded from 2022 to 2024 when she was struggling with her lupus and T-cell disorder diagnoses, as well as the birth of her son Ender.
 Halsey stated she believed it would "be the last album [she] ever made."
 Various producers have been credited between the three tracks released.

 "Step right up, ladies and gentlemen!
 Behold the marvel of a century!
 Witness the uncanny ability of a woman who can become anyone, anything your heart desires.
 Friend, lover, foe.
 She transforms before your very eyes, her voice and visage a reflection of your deepest dreams and darkest fears but beware, for she is not just a master of disguise but a spirit of transformation, slipping between the cracks of reality.
 One moment a beloved friend, the next a shadowy nightmare.
 She is the queen of the uncanny, the mistress of metamorphosis.
 Beware of the great impersonator!"